crytic/building-secure-contracts/program-analysis/echidna/frequently_asked_questions.md

 # Frequently asked questions about Echidna

 This list contains answers to frequent questions related with the usage of Echidna.
 If this looks too difficult to understand for you, you need to make sure you already reviewed [all the other Echidna documentation](./README.md).

 ## Echidna fails to start or compile my contract, what should I do?

-Start testing if crytic-compile can compile your contracts.
+Start testing if `crytic-compile` can compile your contracts.
 If you are using a compilation framework such as truffle or hardhat, use:

 `crytic-compile .`

 And check for any errors.
 If there is an unexpected error, please [report it in the crytic-compile issue tracker](https://github.com/crytic/crytic-compile/issues).

-If crytic-compile works fine, test slither to see if there is any issue with the information that this tool extract for Echidna.
+If `crytic-compile` works fine, test `slither` to see if there is any issues with the information that this tool extract for running Echidna.
 Again, if you are using a compilation framework, use:

 `slither . --print echidna`

 If that command works correctly, it should print a json file with some information from your contracts, otherwise, report any error [in the slither issue tracker](https://github.com/crytic/slither/issues).
-If everything here works, but Echidna still fails, please open an issue in our issue tracker.
+If everything here works, but Echidna still fails, please open an issue in our issue tracker or ask in the #ethereum channel of the EmpireHacking slack.

 ## How long should I run Echidna?

-Echidna uses fuzzing testing which runs for a fixed amount of transactions (or a timeout).
+Echidna uses fuzzing testing which runs for a fixed amount of transactions (or a global timeout).
 Users should specify a suitable number of transactions or a timeout (in seconds), depending on the amount of resources available for a fuzzing campaign and the complexity of the code.
-Determining the best amount of time to run a fuzzer is still an [open research question](https://blog.trailofbits.com/2021/03/23/a-year-in-the-life-of-a-compiler-fuzzing-campaign/).
+Determining the best amount of time to run a fuzzer is still an [open research question](https://blog.trailofbits.com/2021/03/23/a-year-in-the-life-of-a-compiler-fuzzing-campaign/), however, [monitoring the code coverage of your smart contracts](./collecting-a-corpus.md) can be a good way to determinate if the fuzzing campaign should be extended.

 ## Why has Echidna not implemented fuzzing of smart contract constructors with parameters?